It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

 Some mobile phone networks, such as EE or Three, offer 4G and 5G broadband connections.
 You won't need a phone line, just a 4G/5G Wi-Fi router.
 You could also get broadband via satellite or from a WISP (wireless internet service provider).
 However, these have their own drawbacks, and fixed-line connections are usually the best option.

-We also have a dedicated guide to broadband installation if you'd like to learn more about setting up a new broadband service.
+We also have a dedicated guide to broadband installation if you'd like to learn more about the practicalities of setting up a new broadband service.

 Meet the author: